 Like any tricky topic – and by ‘tricky’ I mean those topics that make kids the most curious and parents the most uncomfortable – vaping is best talked about openly, and it’s never too early to start the conversation.

-It’s certainly been a topic of conversation at our place, and I’d like to tell you I’ve offered wise and inspiring counsel.
-But more accurately, I’ve been dumbfounded and disappointed by the prevalence of vaping amongst my daughters’ peers, and deeply distressed on behalf of our young people.
+Vaping has certainly been a topic of conversation at our place, and I’d like to tell you I’ve offered wise and inspiring counsel.
+But more accurately, I’ve been dumbfounded and disappointed by the prevalence of vaping among my daughters’ peers, and deeply distressed on behalf of our young people.
 All the D words.

 My colleague, who is a great deal cooler and more collected than me, has also had conversations with her kids about vaping and since she’s a child and family psychologist, I enquired as to her approach.